CoralineAda/opensourceforwomen.org/README.md

 os4w.org
 ======================

-A resource for connecting women in technology with friendly and welcoming open source projects.
+A resource for connecting women and non-binary people in technology with friendly and welcoming open source projects.

 ## To install and run the application locally